Aliases for MLYCD Gene

 GeneCards Summary for MLYCD Gene

 MLYCD (Malonyl-CoA Decarboxylase) is a Protein Coding gene.
-Diseases associated with MLYCD include malonyl-coa decarboxylase deficiency and combined malonic and methylmalonic aciduria.
-Among its related pathways are Metabolism and Propanoate metabolism.
-GO annotations related to this gene include receptor binding and malonyl-CoA decarboxylase activity.
-An important paralog of this gene is ENSG00000260300.
+Diseases associated with MLYCD include Malonyl-Coa Decarboxylase Deficiency and Combined Malonic And Methylmalonic Aciduria.
+Among its related pathways are beta-Alanine metabolism (KEGG) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and malonyl-CoA decarboxylase activity.

 Catalyzes the conversion of malonyl-CoA to acetyl-CoA.
 In the fatty acid biosynthesis MCD selectively removes malonyl-CoA and thus assures that methyl-malonyl-CoA is the only chain elongating substrate for fatty acid synthase and that fatty acids with multiple methyl side chains are produced.
 In peroxisomes it may be involved in degrading intraperoxisomal malonyl-CoA, which is generated by the peroxisomal beta-oxidation of odd chain-length dicarboxylic fatty acids.
 Plays a role in the metabolic balance between glucose and lipid oxidation in muscle independent of alterations in insulin signaling.
 May play a role in controlling the extent of ischemic injury by promoting glucose oxidation.